The Dangers of a Gambling Addiction

 - Does the idea of quitting make you feel nervous or angry?

-- Have you ever turned to gambling to help you manage anxiety, depression, or suicidal thoughts?
+- Have you ever turned to gamble to help you manage anxiety, depression, or suicidal thoughts?

 - Has your gambling caused financial strain, legal problems, job loss, or stress in your relationships?

 - Have you increased the amount or frequency you gamble to experience the excitement or high you felt in the beginning?

 If you answered yes to one or more of the questions above, you may be struggling with problem gambling or gambling addiction.

 What are the dangers of a gambling addiction?